Follow the latest updates on the Covid-19 pandemic here.

 They have since reopened with safety measures in place.
 These include mandatory use of face masks, physical distancing and reduced capacities.

-Buffets and brunches, which were briefly ceased, have since resumed, apart from in Dubai, but with partitions in place and staff on hand to serve food to prevent potential contamination.
+Buffets and brunches, which ceased briefly, have since resumed, but with partitions in place and staff on hand to serve food to prevent potential contamination.

 Restaurants require reservations, more so than before the pandemic, because space is limited with tables kept two metres apart.